-First of all you should develop a model of a considered API and specify preconditions of API usage within that model.
+First of all you should develop a model of a considered API and specify pre- and postconditions of API usage within that model.
 Klever suggests to use the C programming language for this purpose while one can use some library functions having a special semantics for software model checkers, e.g. for modeling nondeterministic behavior, for using sets and maps, etc.

 The model includes a model state that is represented as a set of global variables usually.
-Besides, it includes model functions that change the model state and check for preconditions according to semantics of the modelled API.
+Besides, it includes model functions that change the model state and check for pre- and postconditions according to semantics of the modelled API.

 Ideally the model behavior should correspond to behavior of the corresponding implementation.
 However in practice it is rather difficult to achieve this due to complexity of the implementation and restrictions of verification tools.
 You can extend the implementation behavior in the model.
 For example, if a function can return one of several error codes in the form of the corresponding negative integers, the model can return any non-positive number in case of errors.
-It is not recommended to narrow the implementation behavior in the model (e.g. always return 0 though the implementation can return values other than 0) as it can result in some paths will not be considered and the overall verification quality will decrease.
+It is not recommended to narrow down the implementation behavior in the model (e.g. always return 0 though the implementation can return values other than 0) as it can result in some paths will not be considered and the overall verification quality will decrease.

-In the example below there is the model state represented by global variable ldv_module_refcounter initialized by 1.
+In the example below there is the model state represented by global variable ldv_module_refcounter initialized by 0.
 This variable is changed within model functions ldv_try_module_get() and ldv_module_put() according to the semantics of the corresponding API.

 The model makes 2 checks by means of ldv_assert().
 The first one is within ldv_module_put().
 It is intended to find out cases when modules decrement the reference counter without incrementing it first.
 The second check is within ldv_check_final_state() invoked by the environment model after modules are unloaded.
-It tracks that modules should decrement the reference counter to its initial value before finishing their operation.
+It tracks whether modules decrement reference counters to their initial values before finishing their operation.

 '''

 / Definition of struct module. /

 #include <linux/module.h>

-/ Definition of ldv_assert() that calls VERIFIER_error() when its argument is not...
+/ Definition of ldv_assert() that calls VERIFIER_error() when its argument is not..

-⇔true. /
+→true. /

 #include <ldv/verifier/common.h>

 / Definition of ldv_undef_int() invoking VERIFIER_nondet_int(). /

 #include <ldv/verifier/nondet.h>

 / NOTE Initialize module reference counter at the beginning /

-static int ldv_module_refcounter = 0;
+static int ldv module refcounter = 0;

 int ldv_try_module_get(struct module module)

 {

 / NOTE Nondeterministically increment module reference counter /

 if (ldv_undef_int()) {

 / NOTE Increment module reference counter /

 ldv_module_refcounter++;

 / NOTE Successfully incremented module reference counter /

+'''

+'''

 return 1;

 }

 else

 / NOTE Could not increment module reference counter /

 return 0;

-}

 void ldv_module_put(struct module module)

 {

 if (ldv_module_refcounter < 1)

 / ASSERT One should not decrement non-incremented module reference counters

 \rightarrow /

-ldv assert();
+ldv_assert();

 / NOTE Decrement module reference counter /

 ldv_module_refcounter--;

+}

+void ldv_check_final_state(void)

+{

+if (ldv_module_refcounter)

+/ ASSERT Module reference counter should be decremented to its initial value.

+→before finishing operation /

+ldv_assert();

 }

 '''